FatherShawn/docker-drupal-base/README.md

 # Drupal Base

-Base Linux image for all other Drupal images
+Base Linux images for all other Drupal images